faa5115/reconstruction/README.md

 \end{align}
 $$

 My func_sqSOS function has two inputs:  multi-channel images (size Nx x Ny x Nz x Nc) and noise (size Nt x Nc).
 If the images are already whitened, or you do not want to whiten the data, just place [] in place of noise.
 The output is sq. sos. image.
-I demonstrate this is the file coilCombine/main_demonstrateCoilCombine.m
 Below are individual (correlated) channel images followed by, channel phases, and a Sq.
 SOS. recon of whitened channel images.

 ![](/figures/HipChannelImages.jpg)\